 All gas, electrical and other services that may endanger persons who have access to a building or structure shall be shut off and disconnected before, and shall remain shut off and disconnected, during the demolition, dismantling, or moving of the building or structure in accordance to Section 214(3) of the Occupational Health and Safety Act.

-- Submit the complete permit application and all supporting documents using the e-Permit Service.
-An automatic email will be sent to you once you submit the e-Permit application.
+- Submit the complete permit application and all supporting documents using the Public Portal.

 - Application review comments are provided during review to identify any outstanding requirements and to summarize permit fees.